abhijeetGithu/dbt-project/README.md

 ## Contact

-For any questions or issues, please contact [Your Name] at [your.email@example.com].
+For any questions or issues, please contact [Abhijeet Singh] at [singhmanchu09@gmail.com].